 Storing Your Dress After The Wedding

-3. Chose a sensible wedding dress storage box from a reputable company and not one that will collapse unto the dress.
-To protect your dress for future generations to admire, the box should be pH neutral, undyed and constructed of heavy board.
+3. Chose a sensible wedding dress storage box from a reputable company and not one that will collapse into the dress.
+To protect your dress for future generations to admire, the box should be pH neutral, undyed, and constructed of a heavy board.

 4. If storing your box in the attic space, check every six months to a year for insects and evidence of damp.